For best experience please turn on javascript and use a modern browser!

 • Key pick-up is possible during specific hours, mainly during office hours on weekdays.
 You might need to stay in a hostel or hotel at your own expense if you arrive outside these hours.

 • Some housing providers do no longer hand out keys, but offer keyless rooms (access by mobile device).
 Your housing provider will inform you about this if this is the case for your room.
-Check-in at a keyless room is possible from 15:00hrs on 18 August 2023.
+Check-in at a keyless room is possible from 15:00 CEST on 16 August 2024, not any sooner on that day.

 No housing yet?
 Check out our tips and tricks.